jrtex/zmk-config-sweep/readme.md

 This is my personal keymap's ZMK configuaration.
 It is designed for 34-key split keyboards, like the Ferris Sweep.

-This layout has evolved from a 60% keyboard, originally using QMK, to progressively smaller boards by taking advantages of the many features made available in custom keyboard firmware, in particular combos and numerous thumb-activated layers.
+This layout has evolved from a 60% keyboard, originally using QMK, to progressively smaller boards by taking advantages of the many features made available in custom keyboard firmware, in particular combos and numerous thumb-activated layers..

 ## Highlights